scantist/user-docs/docs/en-US/Compliance-Policy-Rules/index.md

 <hr class="thick" />

 Every organization needs a set of rules to define which open source software can be used and which cannot.
-The primary objectives for defining these rules are to ensure security and legal compliance, which immediately reduces the organization’s risk.
-Additional objectives can include improving the organization’s cyber-hygiene and supply chain management, ensuring long-term maintainability, and improving the ability to respond to threats.
+The primary objectives for defining these rules are to ensure security and legal compliance, which immediately reduces the organization's risk.
+Additional objectives can include improving the organization's cyber-hygiene and supply chain management, ensuring long-term maintainability, and improving the ability to respond to threats.

 If an organization fails to comply with the license terms and conditions, it can impact the organization. {{companyConfig.APP_NAME}} provides compliance functionality, enabling you to set a list of policy rules that your team would comply with.